dylanmei/logspout-kafka/README.md

 }'
 ```

 If you've mounted a volume to `/mnt/routes`, then consider pre-populating your routes.
-The following configures a route to send standard messages from a "cat" container to one Kafka topic, and a route to send standard/error messages from a "dog" container to another.
+The following script configures a route to send standard messages from a "cat" container to one Kafka topic, and a route to send standard/error messages from a "dog" container to another topic.

 ```
 cat > /logspout/routes/cat.json <<CAT